 This cake is made of two 5-inch chocolate cakes, each sectioned in half, making a small and tall, 4-layer birthday cake.
 It’s plenty for 6 people.
 And if you want to make it for a bigger gathering, you just have to double the ingredients and bake it in full-size cake pans.

 The inspiration for the base of the cake came when I made the Simple Chocolate Snack Cake from The Plant Paradox Quick and Easy by Dr. Steven Gundry.
 I knew that would make a great base for a layer cake, with just a few small modifications.

-And if you want to make a normal size cake, you have to double the recipe and bake two in full-size round cake pans (8in).
+If you want to make a full-size cake, just double the recipe and bake the cake in full-size round cake pans (8-inch).

-For the cream, I went with a basic heavy whipping cream, an organic one I bought from Whole Foods.
+For the cream, I went with a basic organic heavy whipping cream I bought from Whole Foods.
 I just added one teaspoon of confectioners Swerve to it and whipped it on high with a hand mixer until I got the solid peaks.

 The chocolate glaze

 I also made a chocolate glaze, so this cake fully deserves the name ‘chocolate cake.’
 This was also super simple, you can make it in five minutes on the stove.
 Just melt chocolate chips, cacao butter, vanilla, and yacon syrup in a small saucepan, on top of a pot with hot water (not boiling).

 Because cacao butter gets solid at room temperature, the glaze will be solid, like a chocolate bar.
 We love this thin hard layer of chocolate.
 Alternatively, for a softer glaze, you can use French butter instead of cacao butter.

 Most of the products I used I linked below: